 The opinions expressed herein as to the exclusion from gross income of interest (and original issue discount) on the 2023 Bonds are based upon certain representations of fact and certifications made by the Authority and others and are subject to the condition that the Authority complies with all requirements of the Code that must be satisfied subsequent to issuance of the 2023 Bonds to assure that interest (and original issue discount) on the 2023 Bonds will not become includable in gross income for federal income tax purposes.
-Failure to comply with such requirements of the Code might cause interest on the 2023 Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the 2023 Bonds.
+Failure to comply with such requirements of the Code might cause interest on the 2023 Bonds to be included in gross income for federal income tax purposes.
 The Authority has covenanted to comply with all such requirements.